lesommer/lesommer.github.io/publications.md

  1. Metref et al. Altimetric mapping with a MCMC sampler under dynamical constrain.
 In preparation for *Frontiers*.

 ## Submitted papers and papers in revision
  1. Uchida T. et al. Diagnosing the thickness-weighted averaged eddy-mean flow interaction in an eddying North Atlantic ensemble.
-Submitted to *Journal of Advances in Modeling Earth Systems*.
+Submitted to *Journal of Advances in Modeling Earth Systems*, preprint available on ESSOAr [http://www.essoar.org/doi/10.1002/essoar.10504082.1](http://www.essoar.org/doi/10.1002/essoar.10504082.1).
  1. Le Guillou et al. Mapping wide-swath altimeter data with back-and-forth-nudging of quasi-geostropic dynamics.
 Submitted to the "Journal of Atmospheric and oceanic technology".
  1. Pietri A., X. Capet F. d'Ovidio, M. Levy, **J. Le Sommer**, J.M.
 Molines and H. Giordani.
 Skills and limitations of the omega equation: how effective is it to retrieve oceanic vertical circulation at meso and submesoscale ?
 Submitted to the *Journal of Physical Oceanography*.
  1. Bricaud C., **J. Le Sommer**, G. Madec, C. Calone, C. Ethe, J. Chanut, J. Deshayes, O. Aumont, L. Bopp, M. Levy.
 Multigrid algorithm for passive tracer transport in NEMO ocean circulation model.
 Submitted to *Geophysical Model Development*, discussion paper available [here](https://www.geosci-model-dev-discuss.net/gmd-2019-341/).